kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

   - Windows WSL/Ubuntu

-Run the following script to install the required package (Linux or MacOS ):
+After cloning this repo (see quickstart), run the following script to install the required package (Linux or MacOS):

 ```bash
 ./install_req.sh
 ```

-Alternatively, run the following command for MacOS platform:
+On MacOS you could use the following command as an alternative to the above:

 ```bash
 brew install ko gcc jq make go@1.19 kind kubectl